 Scott’s voice was layered with static.
 “Where are you?”
 He demanded.

 “Are you standing in front of a fan?”
 I asked, instead of answering, and made my way out into the quad towards my two friends.
 They quieted down once they noticed me on the phone.
 “You sound a like you’ve got a wad of gauze in your mouth or—”

 “I’m out front, get in the car, code blue!”

 “That’s if Erik is off impaling small animals again,” I told him.
-I had just reached Vanessa and Lorcan, so they’d only received the tail end of this and Lee was giving her questioning looks.
+I had just reached Vanessa and Lorcan, so they’d only received the tail end of this and Lee was giving her questioning looks of concern.
 Forgot I hadn’t told him about that.
 I’d thought that it would be funnier later if he didn’t know.

 Apparently it really was an emergency.
 He hung up on me before I could subject him to more sarcasm.
 I looked at my now-dark phone screen and stared at it for a few seconds, before looking to my friends helplessly.
-“Scott said it’s an emergency and I have to go.”
+“Scott said I have to go.”